 With an AV provider and a venue, the next step is to book the equipment.
-In some cases the venue or the AV team will have their own equipment, and should be covered in your RFP.
+In some cases, the venue or the AV team will have their equipment and should be covered in your RFP.

-- Video equipment: Almost every conference needs to display some video content, do you need some video monitors or projector screen?
+- Video equipment: Almost every conference needs to display some video content.
+Do you need some video monitors or a projector screen?

-- Audio: Like video, this is must-have for any large group.
+- Audio: Like the video, this is a must-have for any large group.
 You need to make sure everyone in the audience can hear your presenter.
-What about mics, speakers?
+What about mics and speakers?
 Your AV provider can make recommendations, but you have to put this into your RFP.

-- Lighting: Venues will have some basic lighting, but it will likely up to your and your AV provider to provide the more specialized lighting.
+- Lighting: Venues will have some essential lighting, but it will likely be up to your and your AV provider to provide the more specialized lighting.

 These are the basic audio-visual needs that you must think about!
-If you wish to get specific recommendations on exactly which displays to use, or how to add some flare to your event, contact PureAV. , they’ll be happy to explain everything from common AV terms to all aspects of putting on an event.
+If you wish to get specific recommendations on which displays to use or how to add some flare to your event, contact PureAV.
+They’ll be happy to explain everything from common AV terms to all aspects of putting on an event.

-If looking for Conference Audio Visual services, visit their website for more information on what kinds of services they can provide to make your next event a memorable event.
+If looking for Conference Audio Visual services, visit their website for more information on what kinds of services they can provide to make your next event memorable.